Jvanrhijn/polybar-spotify/README.md

 exec = python /path/to/spotify/script -f '{play_pause} {song} - {artist} - {album}'
 ```

-This would output "Lone Digger - Caravan Palace" in your polybar, instead of what is shown in the screenshot.
+This would output "Lone Digger - Caravan Palace - <I°_°I>" in your polybar, instead of what is shown in the screenshot.

 ##### Status indicator